adamsmasher/sokobanDOS/lesson2/README.markdown

 Note that if we didn't invoke the exit syscall, the CPU wouldn't stop.
-It has no understanding of the distinction between code and data, so it would simply load the `Quit` byte and try to execute it as though it were an instruction.
+It has no understanding of the distinction between code and data, so it would just load the `Quit` byte and try to execute it as though it were an instruction.
 In fact, the CPU would *keep* running even after that, executing whatever happened to be in memory following our program - effectively, random garbage - forever (or until the nonsense instructions cause it to crash).
-This principle is true of our procedure calls, too - if we accidentally omit a `RET` instruction at the end of them, the CPU will simply continue executing whatever happens to follow the procedure in memory.
+This principle is true of our procedure calls, too - if we accidentally omit a `RET` instruction at the end of them, the CPU will continue executing whatever happens to follow the procedure in memory.

 ```